csc-training/hpc-python/docs/mooc/numerical-computing/anatomy-of-ndarray.md

 ![](../../img/ndarray-in-memory-offset.png)

-When one assigns a variable to a slice of another array
+When one assigns a variable to a slice

 ~~~python
 b = a[1:8:2, 3:12:3]